Introduction

 Notably, pretreatment with CD44 IgG (2 µg/mL) blocked the cytoskeletal rearrangement induced by HC-HA/PTX3 (15 μg/mL, Fig 5E, F).
 In line with this finding, the condensation of sub-membranous F-actin and translocation of CD44 to the cell membrane after HC-HA/PTX3 were significantly increased only in small DRG neurons (Fig S5A, B), which express much higher levels of CD44 than large neurons (Fig 4A, B).

-The downstream intracellular components involved in CD44-dependent cytoskeletal rearrangement induced by HC-HA/PTX3 remain unknown.
+We next explored the downstream intracellular components involved in CD44-dependent cytoskeletal rearrangement induced by HC-HA/PTX3, which remain unknown.
 CD44 may activate cytoskeletal proteins, such as Ank2-encoded Ankyrin-B and Ank3-encoded Ankyrin-G, which are highly expressed in DRG neurons and can modulate neuronal excitability.(43) CD44 can also interact with cortical actin filaments via ezrin/radixin/moesin (ERM) signaling.(44) Accordingly, we knocked down Ank2 and Ank3 together as siAnk group, and Ezr, Rdx, and Msn together as siERM group in cultured WT DRG neurons (Fig S6A, B).
 The mRNA levels of targeted genes were significantly decreased, but not abolished, after electroporation with the specific siRNAs (Fig S6C).
 Although HC-HA-PTX3 still increased the translocation of F-actin and CD44 to the cell membrane in both siAnk and siERM groups, the extent was significantly less than that in the siNT control group (Fig S6A, B), suggesting that both Ankyrin and ERM signaling may partly contribute to HC-HA/PTX3-induced cytoskeletal rearrangement.

-Here, HC-HA/PTX3 (10 µg/mL) inhibited depolarization-elicited INav in small DRG neurons from WT mice at day 2-4 after plantar-incision, compared to the vehicle (Fig 5G).
-In contrast, the same treatment increased INav in CD44 KO mice (Fig S7A, B).
-Moreover, pretreatment with an intracellular infusion of LAT-A (0.5 nM) abolished the inhibition of INav by HC-HA/PTX3 in WT mice; instead, an increased INav was observed (Fig 5G, Fig S7B).
+F-actin constitutes a sub-membranous cytoskeleton network, serving as an important scaffold for membrane ion channels, receptors, and intracellular kinases to function properly.(45) Analgesic mechanisms often involve modulation of ion channels, especially inhibiting high-voltage activated (HVA) calcium current (Ica, e.g., morphine) and sodium current (INav, e.g., lidocaine).(4648) HC-HA/PTX3 (10 µg/mL) inhibited depolarization-elicited INav in small neurons from the lumbar DRG in WT mice at day 2-4 after plantar-incision, compared to the vehicle (Fig 5G).
+In contrast, the same treatment increased INav in that of CD44 KO mice (Fig S7A, B).
+Importantly, pretreatment with an intracellular infusion of LAT-A (0.5 nM) abolished the inhibition of INav by HC-HA/PTX3 in WT mice; instead, an increased INav was observed (Fig 5G, Fig S7B).
 LAT-A itself minimally affected INav.
 HC-HA/PTX3 also inhibited the HVA-Ica current in WT DRG neurons.
 This effect was also attenuated by intracellular infusion of LAT-A (Fig 5H, Fig S7C).
-These findings suggest that HC-HA/PTX3 may inhibit cell membrane ion channels through a CD44-mediated cytoskeleton rearrangement.
+Collectively, these findings suggest that HC-HA/PTX3 may inhibit cell membrane ion channels through a CD44-mediated cytoskeleton rearrangement.
 Despite the cytoskeletal effects, neither bath application of HC-HA/PTX3 (15 μg/mL) nor intracellular infusion of LAT-A (0.5 nM) changed the gross morphology of DRG neurons (Fig S8).

 Discussion